-In accordance with 15 USC §648(a)(5), before bidding on another federal contract, the SBDC must receive approval from the AA/SBDC as to the subject and general scope of the project.
+In accordance with 15 USC §648(a)(5), before bidding on another federal contract, the SBDC must obtain prior written approval from the AA/SBDC as to the subject and general scope of the project.
 SBDC Lead Centers may not manage other funds, regardless of funding source, when the scope of activity is inconsistent with this Funding Opportunity.

-The SBDC must maintain an updated list of funding sources and amounts for each source of funds received by the SBDC Network including grants, contracts and contributions.
+The SBDC must maintain an updated list of funding sources and amounts for each source of funds received by the SBDC Network including grants, contracts, and contributions.
 In addition, for each source of funds, documentation regarding the name and phone number of the donor/contractor/grantor, the amount of funding, the intended purpose and any requirements, stipulations or deliverables must be maintained and made available during the biennial financial examination process.

 SBDCs managing other small business programs outside the SBA Cooperative Agreement must maintain separate accounting/financial records to ensure a clear audit trail for the funds provided under the SBDC Cooperative Agreement.

-Micro-purchase and the Simplified Acquisition Thresholds for Grantees for Financial Assistance

-The SBDC Lead Center must provide a statement acknowledging they are adhering to Financial Assistance.
+n.
+Micro-purchase and the Simplified Acquisition Thresholds for Grantees for Financial Assistance: The SBDC Lead Center must provide a statement acknowledging they are adhering to OMB Memo 18-18 Implementing Statutory Changes to the Micro-Purchase and the Simplified Acquisition Thresholds for Financial Assistance.
 The SBDC Lead Center will be responsible for ensuring Services Centers are also following the guidelines for the micro-purchase threshold.

-The approval to use a higher threshold only applies to the host institution and not to each Service Center.
+The approval to use a higher threshold only applies to the non-federal entity (Lead Center office) and not to each Service Center.
 For a Network Service Center to use a higher threshold, the Service Center host would also need to follow the same procedure to obtain approval from their cognizant agency for indirect cost and provide that documentation to the SBDC Lead Center Office.

-Additionally, if a Network is requesting an increase for their micro-purchase threshold it is included in the proposal Cost Price Analysis workbook.
+Additionally, if a Network is requesting an increase for their micro-purchase threshold it should be included in the proposal Cost Price Analysis workbook.